szhou12/rag-frontend-react/backend/README.md

         - Bearer: Token type that user will get after pass.
 HTTP request's header includes an Authorization header that contains a Bearer token (often JWT). i.e., Header has `Authorization: Bearer <token>`
     - tokenUrl: Frontend POST request sends to this address to generate a Bearer token.
     - Token types introduction: [Token types | Google Cloud](https://cloud.google.com/docs/authentication/token-types)

+8. please explain to me what `file: UploadFile = File(...)` actually means in the context of fastAPI in a easy-to-understand way?

 ## Review `React`
 1. What are key characteristics that differentiate a React hook `useAuth` from a utility function `isLoggedIn()`?